BBC Homepage

 The conspiracy has spread to mainstream social networks such as Reddit

-And according to NBC, the QAnon conspiracy app "QDrops" made the top seller list in Apple's App Store and Google's Play Store when it launched in April.
+And according to NBC, external, the QAnon conspiracy app "QDrops" made the top seller list in Apple's App Store and Google's Play Store when it launched in April.

-Will Sommer, a journalist at the Daily Beast who writes a newsletter about right-wing media, says QAnon supporters tend to be older people who are "a little less sceptical about what they see on the Internet".
+Will Sommer, a journalist at the Daily Beast who writes a newsletter about right-wing media, external, says QAnon supporters tend to be older people who are "a little less sceptical about what they see on the Internet".

 He covered a small QAnon rally in Washington, which was made up mostly of middle-aged Americans, some of whom had travelled from hundreds or thousands of miles away.
 It wasn't a crowd, he says, that you would normally associate with niche message boards.